coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 When a creature is trapped, it is taken bodily into the mirror.
 Size is not a factor, but constructs and undead are not trapped, nor are inanimate objects and other nonliving matter.
-A victim's equipment (including clothing and anything being carried) remains behind.
-If the mirror's owner knows the right command word, he can call the reflection of any creature trapped within to its surface and engage his powerless prisoner in conversation.
+A victim’s equipment (including clothing and anything being carried) remains behind.
+If the mirror’s owner knows the right command word, he can call the reflection of any creature trapped within to its surface and engage his powerless prisoner in conversation.
 Another command word frees the trapped creature.
 Each pair of command words is specific to each prisoner.

-If the mirror's capacity is exceeded, one victim (determined randomly) is set free in order to accommodate the latest one.
+If the mirror’s capacity is exceeded, one victim (determined randomly) is set free in order to accommodate the latest one.
 If the mirror is broken, all victims currently trapped in it are freed.